For years I've always been a big fan of the work - and writings - of the design industry powerhouse

-The Pentagram Papers packaged and released
+The Pentagram Papers, recently released by

 Each Pentagram Paper explores a unique topic of interest—from the lights of London’s famed Savoy hotel to the pop architecture of Wildwood, New Jersey; from the mailboxes of rural Australia to the classroom aids of Mexico.
 The Pentagram Papers includes a detailed discussion of the series’ origins, reproductions of the 35 entries so far, and tucked in the back, a complete new paper, Marks of Africa, number 36 in the series.
 The book was conceived and designed by Pentagram partner Kit Hinrichs.